The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 Offers Telehealth

 Dr. Berzofsky received a Master's in Health Sciences in Biochemistry and Molecular Biology from The Johns Hopkins Bloomberg School of Public Health in Baltimore.
 He then matriculated from New York Medical College in Valhalla, where he was elected to the Alpha Omega Alpha Medical Honor Society.
 Dr. Berzofsky completed a general surgery internship at Saint Vincent's Catholic Medical Center in New York and an Otolaryngology Head and Neck Surgery Residency at the New York Eye and Ear Infirmary in New York, where he furthered his interest in laryngology through ongoing research in laryngeal nerve injury and reinnervation.
 Dr. Berzofsky is rated as an Advanced provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Recurrent Respiratory Papillomatosis, Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngectomy, and Gastrostomy.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Recurrent Respiratory Papillomatosis, Spasmodic Dysphonia, Vocal Cord Dysfunction, Laryngectomy, and Gastrostomy.
+Dr. Berzofsky is board certified in American Board Of Otolaryngology.

 Advanced in Vocal Cord Dysfunction